gerbless/react-tutorial/flux/readme.md

 MVC is a software pattern design that allow us to separate our systems/apps/programs into at least 3 layers that will be described right now

 - **Model** is the layer that represents data and business logic inside our software.
-This layer is commonly done in javascript taking a JSON object as a store or using an indexed db in browser side.
+This layer is commonly done in Javascript taking a JSON object as a store or using an indexed db in browser side.
 - **View** is the layer that represents data to user in a meaningful way.
 Also, this layer is responsible to react to user interactions creating actions.
 - **Controller** this layer is responsible to bind view actions to make updates directly to our model in a secure way.
 Also, all the changes done in model layer can be abstracted in this layer to send this info to view layer.

-As you can see, this representation of MVC differs a little from original backend side version of MVC.
-This is because in frontend side, all these layers have a little blurry line between them.
+As you can see, this representation of MVC differs a little from original back-end side version of MVC.
+This is because in front-end side, all these layers have a little blurry line between them.
 It is too common that this separation can be easily forgotten.

-So, for these cases in frontend we have alternatives to pure version of MVC, they are called MV* versions.
+So, for these cases in front-end we have alternatives to pure version of MVC, they are called MV* versions.
 In these versions, our MV* can be represented as MVC(model-view-controller), MVVM(model-view-viewmodel) and so on.

 Just to show you an example of this, we can see this picture to understand best